 Blockchains are distributed ledgers, operated within peer-to-peer networks.
-We model the proof-of-work blockchain protocol as a stochastic game and analyze the equilibrium strategies of rational, strategic miners.
-Mining the longest chain is a Markov perfect equilibrium, without forking, in line with Nakamoto (2008).
-The blockchain protocol, however, is a coordination game, with multiple equilibria.
-There exist equilibria with forks, leading to orphaned blocks and persistent divergence between chains.
-We also show how forks can be generated by information delays and software upgrades.
-Last we identify negative externalities implying that equilibrium investment in computing capacity is excessive.
+If reliable and stable, they could offer a new, cost effective, way to record transactions and asset ownership, but are they?
+We model the blockchain as a stochastic game and analyse the equilibrium strategies of rational, strategic miners.
+We show that mining the longest chain is a Markov perfect equilibrium, without forking on the equilibrium path, in line with the seminal vision of Nakamoto (2008).
+We also clarify, however, that the blockchain game is a coordination game, which opens the scope for multiple equilibria.
+We show there exist equilibria with forks, leading to orphaned blocks and also possibly to persistent divergence between different chains.